otabv/mah-webb.github.io/courses/da606a/workshops/ws3.md

 - Add the web hook url to Xively and test the trigger.
 - Go back again to Zapier and match up the web hook to for example Twitter.
 You can insert fields containing values from the Xively data stream.
 - Name it and turn it on.
 You can now have a tweet automatically sent when a sensor value passes a certain threshold.

-## Challenge for next week

-Make processing sketch that reads and visualizes Xively data.
-See [workshop 5](ws5.html) for more info.